Menu

 Birth sign: Aquarius

-Morgan was appointed a Knight Bachelor in November 1674 and returned to the Colony of Jamaica shortly afterward to serve as the territory's Lieutenant Governor.
-He served on the Assembly of Jamaica until 1683 and on three occasions acted as Governor in the absence of the current post-holder.
-His reputation was marred by a scurrilous memoir by Alexandre Exquemelin, a former Flemish shipmate of Morgan's, accusing him of widespread torture and other offences.
-Morgan won a libel suit against the book's English publishers, but Exquemelin's portrayal has unfairly colored history's view of Morgan as a scoundrel.
-His life was further romanticised after his 1688 death, and he became the inspiration for pirate-themed works of fiction across a range of genres.
+Morgan was then appointed a Knight Bachelor in November 1674 and returned to the Colony of Jamaica shortly thereafter to serve as the territory's Lieutenant Governor.
+He served on the Assembly of Jamaica until 1683; on three occasions, he acted as governor in the absence of the then-current post-holder.
+His reputation was marred by a scurrilous memoir by Alexandre Exquemelin, a former Flemish shipmate of Morgan's, accusing him of widespread torture and other offences, including during the infamous raid on Panama City.
+Morgan won a libel suit against the book's English publishers, but Exquemelin's portrayal has negatively shifted the public's, and history's, view of Morgan as a scoundrel.
+His life was further romanticised after his 1688 passing, as he became the inspiration for pirate-themed works of fiction across a range of genres.

 Source : Wikipedia